-Report of Late Independent Expenditures (NADC Form B-11): The NPADA defines a late independent expenditure as an independent expenditure of \$1,000 or more made by an independent committee (including a PAC) to support or oppose the nomination or election of a candidate.
-To qualify as a late independent expenditure, the expenditure must be made during the 14 day period immediately preceding the election.
-For the 2024 Primary Election, this period runs from April 30, 2024 through May 13, 2024.
-For the General Election, this period runs from October 22, 2024 through November 4, 2024.
+Report of Late Independent Expenditures (NADC Form B-11): The NPADA defines a late independent expenditure as an independent expenditure of \$1,000 or more made by an independent committee (a PAC), during the 14 days immediately preceding the election, to support or oppose the nomination or election of a candidate.
+For the 2025 Lincoln Primary Election, this period runs from March 25, 2025 through April 7, 2025.
+For the Lincoln General Election, this period runs from April 22, 2025 through May 5, 2025.
 A Report of Late Independent Expenditure must be filed with the Commission within two days after the late independent expenditure is made.
 The committee making the independent expenditure is responsible for filing the report.
 Failure to timely file may result in late filing fees and civil penalties.